 Africa Energy is a Canadian oil and gas exploration company focused on South Africa.
-Africa Energy is part of the Lundin Group of Companies.

 Financial Information

 Africa Energy's functional and reporting currency is the United States dollar.
 Unless otherwise indicated, all currency amounts referred to in this Circular are stated in United States dollars.